CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 ToDoIt compiles your tasks for the day efficiently with a simple line of text.
 The `add` command adds your tasks to the to do list, allowing you to view them any time you want.

 **Options**
 > 1. `d/` Date and time: Specifies the start date and time of a task.
-Please refer to the Date Specifications section for what formats are accepted.
+Please refer to the Date Specifications section for accepted formats.
 > 2. `l/` Length: Specifies the length of time.
 Defaults to 1 hour if time and date are specified, but length is not specified.
 Use a number followed by a time interval (`m`, `h`, `d`, `w`, for minutes, hours, days, weeks respectively), e.g. `6d`, `1w`
 > 3. `r/` Recur: Specifies an interval for recurring task, if any.
 Use a number followed by a time interval (`m`, `h`, `d`, `w`, for minutes, hours, days, weeks respectively), e.g. `6d`, `1w`
 > 4. `p/` Priority: Specifies the priority of a task (`veryhigh`, `high`, `medium` `low`, `verylow`)